AdmiralCloud/ac-sanitizer/README.md

 number | | Should no be used - use integer, long, short, floag short | | 0 - 2^15
-string | minLength (int), maxLength (int)|
+string | minLength (int), maxLength (int)| base64 | | Checks if a string is base64 encoded, optional with field option "convert" (to string)